zer0ed/PHP-Nuke-modules/RouterScript/README.txt

 3. Use
 ------
+* Set the user setting variables in modules/Routers/rs_config.php.
+* If using an older php version then change any round functions to substr functions.
-Set the user setting variables in modules/Routers/rs_config.php Make sure you create the main router directory (maindir) with permissions 777 so the server can write to it if your going to use the auto thumbnail option.
+* Make sure you create the main router directory (maindir) with permissions 777 so the server can write to it if your going to use the auto thumbnail option.
-For the theme skin part.. see themes/Example/routers.html for an example of the template.
+* For the theme skin part.. see themes/Example/routers.html for an example of the template.
 In order for the theme template to work you must include a routerstheme function in your theme.php file.
 See themes/Example/theme.php for the proper code.